jsenv/https-local/README.md

 # Presentation

-`@jsenv/https-localhost` generates what is needed to start a local server in https: a certificate and a private key.
+`@jsenv/https-localhost` generates what is needed to start a local server in https:

+- a certificate
+- a private key

 ```js
 import { requestCertificateForLocalhost } from "@jsenv/https-localhost"